okfn/okfn.github.com/blog/_posts/2014-01-16-newsletter.md

 We've had a couple of great new contributions on the [Labs blog][18] since the last newsletter.

-[Thomas Levine][19] has written about [how he parses PDF files][20], lovingly exploring a problem that all data wranglers will encounter and gnash their teeth over at least a few times in their lives.

 [Stefan Urbanek][21], meanwhile, has written an [introduction to OLAP][22], "an approach to answering multi-dimensional analytical queries swiftly", explaining what that means and why we should take notice.

 ## Dānabox